zbrogz/sleep_sensor/README.md

 4. Wait a few minutes for the OS to initialize for the first time
 5. SSH into the pi while connected to the same WiFi: `ssh pi@raspberrypi.local`
   - The default password is 'raspberry'
-6. Change the default password for security: `passwd` ...
-7. Install XeThru ModuleConnector
+6. Configure rpi options
+  - `raspi-config`
+  - 'Change User Password' for security
+  - 'Advanced Options'
+  - 'Serial'
   ...
-8. Install AdafruitIO package for Python 3: `sudo pip3 install adafruit-io`
-9. Download the sleep algorithm: `git clone https://github.com/zbrogz/sleep_sensor.git`
-10. Configure the algorithm to run at boot:
+8. Install XeThru ModuleConnector
 ...
+9. Install AdafruitIO package for Python 3: `sudo pip3 install adafruit-io`
+10. Download the sleep algorithm: `git clone https://github.com/zbrogz/sleep_sensor.git`
+11. Configure the algorithm to run at boot:
+...
+12. Connect the UART pins of the Raspberry pi to